 There are 2 types of bariatric surgery:

-- Surgery through which the stomach is reduced and the absorption in the small intestine is limited, such as gastric bypass and Scopinaro procedure (biliopancreatic derivation with duodenal switch).
+Such as gastric bypass and Scopinaro procedure (biliopancreatic derivation with duodenal switch).
 The absorption of the essential nutrients in the small intestine happens as normal.